sml25/My-Profile/README.md

 ### Commercialization:

-The app can earn money from advertisements from an array of industries:
+**The app can earn money from advertisements from an array of industries**:

 * F&B
 * Hotels